geerlingguy/turing-pi-2-cluster/README.md

 >
 > In that case, log into the remote VPS and run `pgrep ssh | xargs kill` to kill off all active SSH sessions, then `autossh` should pick back up again.

-> Warning: Use this feature at your own risk.
+> **Warning**: Use this feature at your own risk.
 Security is your own responsibility, and for better protection, you should probably avoid directly exposing your cluster (e.g. by disabling the `GatewayPorts` option) so you can only access the cluster while already logged into your VPS).

 ### Cluster configuration and K3s installation